lfcj/EssentialFeed/README.md

     In order to use frameworks, embed them under `Embed Frameworks` Workspace can be found here: https://github.com/lfcj/EssentialApp.
 To get this one to work, make sure to close this EssentialFeed project paralel to the EssentialApp one.

+#### 39. Composite Pattern: Implementing a Flexible & Composable Strategy for Loading Data with Fallback Logic ✅

+-   Testing component behavior with the Stub test-double A Stub does not capture values like the Spy does.
+It only has predefined behaviours.
+-   Creating a flexible and modular strategy for loading data from remote with fallback logic without altering the services or the clients (Open/Closed Principle).
+    ```
+    class RealType1: Interface { ... }
+    class RealType2: Interface { ... }
+    ```
+    -   **Composition with concrete types**: The Composite conforms to the common protocol, but depends on the actual types involved.
+    ```
+    class Composite: Interface {
+      init(type1: RealType1, type2: RealType2) { ... }
+    }
+    ```
+    -   Compile-time type checks for composing the correct objects.
+    -   The composite is coupled with the concrete types.
+    -   Testing the composite would be done in integration with the concrete types instead of in isolation.
+Any change in the public interfaces of the concrete Types would potentially break the composite tests.
+It converts the unit tests to an integration tests cuz the dependencies need to be setup.

+    -   **Composition with abstract types:** The Composite conforms to the common protocol and depends on the same protocol for its dependencies.
+    ```
+    class Composite: Interface {
+      init(type1: Interface, type2: Interface) { ... }
+    }
+    ```
+    -   Working with abstractions as dependencies instead of concrete types increases our flexibility.
+    -   Can test the Composite in isolation as opposed to integration.
+    -   Can't enforce compile-time checks for passing the dependencies in the correct order, meaning one can do both:
+    ```
+    Composite(type1: RealType2(), type2: RealType1())
+    Composite(type1: RealType1(), type2: RealType2())
+    ```

+    -   **Composition with custom protocol abstractions:** The Composite conforms to the protocol and its dependencies depend on protocol extensions.
+    ```
+    protocol Dependency1: Interface {}
+    protocol Dependency2: Interface {}
+    extension RealType1: Dependency1 {}
+    extension RealType2: Dependency2 {}
+    class Composite: Interface {
+      init(type1: Dependency1, type2: Dependency2) { ... }
+    }
+    ```
+    -   Compile-time type checks for composing the correct objects.
+    -   The composite is coupled with the concrete types.
+    -   Can test the composite in isolation.
+    -   End up with more types and more complexity.

+    -   **Composition without remote or local notions:** The Composite conforms to the protocol and just depends on a primary and fallback dependencies that both conform to the protocol as well.
+    ```
+    class Composite: Inteface { // A good name is "<Interface>WithFallbackComposite"
+      init(primary: Interface, fallback: Interface) { ... }
+    }
+    ```
+    -   Working with abstractions as dependencies instead of concrete types increases our flexibility.
+    -   Can test the composite in isolation.
+    -   Working with abstractions that can be composed infinitely.
+    -   Flexible strategy not constrained to a remote/local paradigm.
+-   Composing objects that share a common interface with the Composite Design Pattern

+-   📚 The Composite design pattern allows you to compose objects into tree structures to represent part or whole hierarchies.
+A Composite enables its clients to treat individual objects and compositions of objects uniformly, through a single interface.
+Clients using a Composite then do not care if they are treating a final implementation or another layer that wraps a protocol implementation itself.

+**Patterns**

+**Strategy Design Pattern**
+>  “Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+> Use the Strategy pattern when:

+> • many related classes differ only in their behavior.
+Strategies provide a way to configure a class with one of many behaviors.
+> • you need different variants of an algorithm.
+For example, you might define algorithms reflecting different space/time trade-offs.
+Strategies can > be used when these variants are implemented as a class hierarchy of algorithms.
+> • an algorithm uses data that clients shouldn’t know about.
+Use the Strategy pattern to avoid exposing complex, algorithm-specific data structures.
+> • a class defines many behaviors, and these appear as multiple conditional statements in its operations.
+Instead of many conditionals, move related conditional branches into their own Strategy class.”— Gamma, Johnson, Vlissides, Helm, “Design Patterns”

+**Chain of Responsibility Design Pattern**
+> “Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

+> Use Chain of Responsibility when:

+> • more than one object may handle a request, and the handler isn’t known a priori.
+The handler should be ascertained automatically.
+> • you want to issue a request to one of several objects without specifying the receiver explicitly.
+> • the set of objects that can handle a request should be specified dynamically.”— Gamma, Johnson, Vlissides, Helm, “Design Patterns”

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift